Sean-Dickey-thycotic-com/ssi-docs/qradar/config/export-event-mappings.md

    ![](images/72ee84c17eac16402705341cb1ad374a.png)

-1. Rename your zip file MyExport.zip
+1. Rename the zip file to `MyExport.zip`.

-1. On the new Qradar fresh install, just copy the .zip file and reimport it
+1. On the new Qradar install, copy the .zip file and reimport it.

-Enter in the following command:
+__Enter in the following command:__

    `[root\@qradar \~]\# /opt/qradar/bin/contentManagement.pl --action import --file MyExport.zip`